Hilltop Holdings Inc.: History and acquisitions: HilltopSecurities

 FirstSouthwest Co. was founded in 1946, and in 1991 was acquired by a Dallas group including individual investors Hill A. Feinberg, Tom Luce and Bob Utley.
 By 2003 the firm was operating in eight states.
 PlainsCapital Bank acquired FirstSouthwest at the end of 2008.
 Following the acquisition, FirstSouthwest continued to operate independently under its original name.

 Southwest Securities, Inc. was founded in April 1972 as MidSouthwest Securities, Inc. and removed the "Mid" to become Southwest Securities, Inc. in 1979.
 Its parent company, SWS Group, Inc., announced in 2014 that it was being acquired by Hilltop Holdings Inc. in a stock and cash deal.
 The acquisition of SWS Group and its subsidiaries, including Southwest Securities, Inc. was completed on January 1, 2015.
 With the acquisition, Hilltop Holdings began a process to merge Southwest Securities and FirstSouthwest.
 On January 25, 2016, HilltopSecurities announced its official launch as a new entity, following regulatory approval for the merger under Hilltop Holdings ownership.
 Today, HilltopSecurities operates as a subsidiary of Hilltop Holdings.

-Subsidiary: National Lloyds Corporation

-National Lloyds Corporation specializes in providing insurance for affordable dwellings and manufactured homes.
-It provides policies through two wholly owned subsidiaries: